MYLOTARG- gemtuzumab ozogamicin injection, powder, lyophilized, for solution

 Hepatotoxicity, including severe or fatal hepatic veno-occlusive disease (VOD), also known as sinusoidal obstruction syndrome (SOS), has been reported in association with the use of MYLOTARG as a single agent, and as part of a combination chemotherapy regimen.
 Monitor frequently for signs and symptoms of VOD after treatment with MYLOTARG.
 (5.1 and 6.1)

-Newly-Diagnosed De Novo CD33-positive AML (combination regimen)
+Newly-Diagnosed De Novo CD33-positive AML (Combination Regimen)

+The recommended dose of MYLOTARG in adults is 3 mg/m2.
 A treatment course including MYLOTARG in combination therapy for adults with newly-diagnosed de novo CD33-positive AML consists of 1 induction cycle and 2 consolidation cycles [see Clinical Studies (14.1)].

 For the induction cycle, the recommended dose of MYLOTARG is 3 mg/m2 (up to one 4.5 mg vial) on Days 1, 4, and 7 in combination with daunorubicin and cytarabine.
 For patients requiring a second induction cycle, do NOT administer MYLOTARG during the second induction cycle.